The 2025 State of User Research by UserInterviews revealed some pretty disheartening conclusions:

 Sharing insights

-If you don’t want your team to scroll past your research report faster than a boring UGC video on Instagram, the findings have to answer specific questions (that the team needs answering) and the answers have to come up first.
+If you don't want your research scrolled past faster than a boring video on Instagram, the findings have to answer the specific questions your team is asking, and the answers have to come first.

-With Survicate, there’s a few ways you can share the conclusions of your research (all best applied with a little bit of your human help 😉.)
+With Survicate there are a few ways to do that (all best with a bit of your own human touch).

-The integration with Slack allows you and your teammates (even those not having a Survicate account) to chat with all the connected feedback data directly in Slack (either privately or publishing the generated results for others to see and react to.)
+You can connect Survicate to Slack so teammates (even those without a Survicate account) can chat with the connected feedback directly in Slack, privately or published for others to react to.

-As a cherry on top, we have to mention that Survicate connects with 40+ native, one-click integrations that are super easy to set up and work smoothly together.
+As a cherry on top, Survicate connects with 45+ native, one-click integrations that are easy to set up.

-Integrations with tools like Fullstory, Mixpanel, and Amplitude allow researchers to connect behavioral data with survey responses.
+Integrations with tools like Fullstory, Mixpanel, and Amplitude let researchers connect behavioral data with survey responses.

-You can automatically build your roadmap by triggering new Linear or Zendesk tickets to be created based on the survey responses, collect more positive reviews by launching dedicated email campaigns to high NPS scores users, or avoid users churning offering them additional support right after unsatisfying interactions with the product.
+You can also automatically build your roadmap by triggering Linear or Zendesk tickets from survey responses, collect more reviews by emailing happy NPS users, or catch churn risks by offering support on Intercom right after an unsatisfying interaction.

-That way, feedback doesn't just sit in a dashboard.
-It flows directly into the tools your team already uses, making it easier to close the loop and take action when it matters.
+This way, feedback and insights doesn't just sit in a dashboard, it all flows into the tools your team already uses.

 Researchers run surveys for a variety of reasons.